 Sure, for the most part, it’s a total lovefest.
 If this is something you have been dreaming of, your days are likely sprinkled with more joy than you can stand.
 And chances are that you’re living on a high from the surprising announcement that you’re about to have a baby.

-On the other hand, though, first trimester side effects can be wicked.
+On the other hand, though, first trimester side effects can be wickedand you’ll want to be prepared for them.

-There’s the infamous morning sickness you’ve heard so much about and other fun experiences to look forward to, such as sore boobs.
+There’s the infamous morning sickness you’ve heard so much about and other fun experiences to look forward to, such as sore boobs and other weird things that happen during pregnancy.

 By investing in the right pregnancy essentials for the first trimester, you can not only combat some of these issues but also set yourself up for a more enjoyable pregnancy.
 Here are our top picks to help you get through the first trimester!

-When it comes to pregnancy essentials for the first trimester, prenatal vitamins are the bread and butter of the experience.
+When it comes to pregnancy essentials for the first trimester, prenatal vitamins are absolutely essential to keep you and baby healthy.

-Available in both a traditional pill form or delicious gummies, these vitamins provide your developing body with all the nutrients it needs to support you and your baby.
+Available in both a traditional pill form or delicious gummies, these vitamins provide your developing baby with all the nutrients it needs to support you and your baby.

 Why methylated folate?
 So glad you asked!
 We know, we know, all the ad campaigns rave about folic acid.
 But did you know that some women cannot properly process folic acid, while they can process methylated folate, with the same beneficial effects?